 Good and Bad Inventory

-Of course all businesses have inventory they would rather not have.
+Of course, all businesses have inventory they would rather not have.
 This “bad inventory” is made up of excess and obsolete inventory.
 Obsolete inventory is stock of products that you no longer make, while excess inventory is stock in excess of that required to maintain your target level of customer service (more about that later).
 Your business needs a process to manage excess and obsolete stock.
-The best approach is to prevent it by careful management of product run outs and setting of target stock levels.
-Management of excess and obsolete stock is an ongoing process not a one off event.
+The best approach is to prevent it by careful management of product run-outs and the setting of target stock levels.
+Management of excess and obsolete stock is an ongoing process, not a one-off event.

 The Inventory Equation

-The reality is that unless your customer demand is constant every day of the year or you have a supply chain with infinite capacity, you will need to some inventory somewhere in the chain.
+The reality is that unless your customer demand is constant every day of the year or you have a supply chain with infinite capacity, you will need some inventory somewhere in the chain.
 The question is, how much?
-The graph above shows a theoretical cycle for inventory replenishment.
-In an ideal world your average inventory will be equal to your safety stock plus half of your replenishment quantity.
+In an ideal world, your average inventory will be equal to your safety stock plus half of your replenishment quantity.
 The replenishment quantity is the average amount of the product that your business consumes between deliveries.
-For example if you receive deliveries every week, then your replenishment quantity will be equal to one weeks average consumption.
-Safety stock on the other hand is a function of how variable the supply and demand of the product is and what level of customer service you are targeting.
+For example, if you receive deliveries every week, then your replenishment quantity will be equal to one weeks average consumption.
+Safety stock, on the other hand, is a function of how variable the supply and demand of the product is and what level of customer service you are targeting.
 The more variable the usage or demand or the higher the level of stock availability you require, the greater the level of safety stock you will need.

 So How to You Reduce Inventory?